Intern - Diversity, Equity and Inclusion

 Viable applicants will be selected for an interview by phone for the first interview and by Zoom for the second interview.
 Applicants who are selected then have one week to either accept or decline the internship offer.

 All interested applicants must submit the following application materials in one email to email@example.com with the subject line, "Response to Intern Announcement":

 - A cover letter describing your interest in the position, how you satisfy the desired qualification and how the position can help with your bachelor’s or graduate program and your future career.

 - A resume.

 - One letter of support from an advisor or faculty member in your major.

-You will receive a confirmation of receipt from email@example.com within one to three days of sending.
-However, follow-up communication to set up an interview will be from Jessica Romious, associate in CPE’s DEI office.
+You will receive a confirmation of receipt from firstname.lastname@example.org within one to three days of sending.
+However, follow-up communication to set up an interview will be from Jessica Romious, associated in CPE’s DEI office.
 Please make sure to check your junk email or voice mail for communications from the Council during this process.

 Last Updated: 7/19/2022